9 Ways to Keep Kids Cool in the Car This SummerKatie Loeb

 I drive a hatchback and I swear it has more windows than everyone else’s car, which means more sun and more heat.
 While we’re planning to get the rear windows professionally tinted in the next month or so, in the meantime, we’re using these static cling temporary shades.
 They’re safer than some of the other window shades that can dislodge and become a projectile in an accident and they do a great job at keeping the sun out and the temperature down.

-9. Adult in back cooling off baby 10 of 10
+9. Have an adult in the back cooling off the baby

 When all else fails, we usually opt for human power.
 When it’s really hot and the baby is not tolerating it well, my husband will sit in the backseat and manually fan the baby.
 It helps keep him distracted and cool and can even help with that water spilling issue from #5.
 (Picture obviously not taken in car.
 But still.)